isaacnmm/pestpolicy-hugo2XX/content/posts/does-the-dryer-kill-fleas/index.md

 ---
 title: Does the Dryer Kill Fleas
 description: Drying fabric or clothes at high temperatures is often prescribed to homeowners killing bugs such as bed bugs .
-Butdoes the dryer kill fleas? - Well, in...
+Butdoes the dryer kill fleas?
 slug: /does-the-dryer-kill-fleas/
 date: 2025-07-10 00:00:00+00:00
 lastmod: 2025-07-10 00:00:00+03:00